JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 - https://configserver.com/cp/csf.html
 - installing CSF will also install LFD (Linux Firewall Daemon)
-- CSF will be configured to allow SSH, FTP, HTTP, HTTPS, MySQL, Redis, Postgres, and Varnish
+- CSF will be configured to allow SSH, FTP, HTTP, HTTPS, MySQL, Redis, Postgres, and Varnish.
-- CSF will be configured to block all other ports
+- CSF will be configured to block all other ports.
-- CSF requires sendmail to be installed. if the `-sendmail` option is not specified, sendmail will automatically be installed and configured to use the specified email address from the `-email` option.
+- CSF requires sendmail to be installed. if the `-sendmail` option is not specified, sendmail will be automatically installed and configured to use the specified email address from the `-email` option.
-- As expressed above, CSF will also require the `-email` option to be specified.
+- (`-e`|`--email` required) As expressed above, CSF will also require the `-email` option to be specified. this is the email address that will be used to send CSF alerts.
-- if your domain is routed through Cloudflare, you will need to add use the `-cloudflare` option to allow Cloudflare IPs through CSF.
+- if your domain is routing through Cloudflare, you will need to use the `-csfCf | --csf_cloudflare` option in order to allow Cloudflare IPs through CSF.

 #### options: